-Banner for Cave Creek Plant Project website
+Banner - TEMP for Cave Creek Project page

 Located in northern Phoenix, the Cave Creek Water Reclamation Plant (CCWRP) Rehabilitation Project is going to bring a new and renewable source of purified drinking water to Phoenix water customers.
 Between 2000 and 2008, the plant delivered recycled water to parks and golf courses before being closed due to a drop in demand in the region.
-By 2026, the next generation of this plant will produce nearly 7 million gallons of purified water each day which is enough water to serve 25,000 households.
+By 2027, the next generation of this plant will produce nearly 7 million gallons of purified water each day which is enough water to serve 25,000 households.
 The water will be used to supply the City’s recycled water customers for parks, schools, and golf courses, as well as to recharge groundwater.
 Groundwater recharge occurs when water seeps into the ground to replenish underground aquifers for later use.
 This project is setting the stage for similar projects planned in the region.

 Pull Quote Crop